Riadhap49/Mathematik-der-3D-Vektoren/README.md

   - Extension for Assert class with a method get used by calling the "That" keyword in the Assert structure.

 REMARQUE: it's about the cross product and NOT about the addition of two vectors :)
-(you'll find something like VectorSum or addition dont worry, its the cross product) sorry for my mistake...
+(you'll find something like VectorSum or addition dont worry, its the cross product) sorry for my mistake.